zionfx242/SecureCam/README.md

 To use SecureCam, you need to have Python and OpenCV installed on your computer.
 Follow these steps to set up:

 1. Clone the repository to your local machine.

-2. Install the required dependencies with `pip install -r requirements.txt`.
+2. Install the required dependencies:
+   `pip install opencv-python`
+   `pip install opencv-contrib-python`

 3. Run the script with `python main.py`.

 ## Usage